Lisbon Regicide: Conspirators and revolutionaries

 Authors of the period (many Republican) shone light on the responsible actors and their motivations, although many details remain unclear.
-Raul Brandão talked to people associated with the events, and extracted a confession from dissident leader José Maria de Alpoim:
+Raul Brandão spoke to people associated with the events, and extracted a confession from dissident leader José Maria de Alpoim:

 Only two people in Portugal know everything, I am the other...Only I and others know in which house the meeting was held, who was presided, and who traded Buíça the revolver for the carbine.

 António de Albuquerque (who was exiled to Spain by the royal family following the publication of his defamatory novel O Marquês da Bacalhoa) recounted the testimony of Fabrício de Lemos (one of the other assassins present in the Square of Commerce), which he recounted in his book A Execução do Rei Carlos (The Execution of King Carlos).
 Aquilino Ribeiro (who did not participate directly but was involved, knew the plan and the assassins) also wrote of the events in Um escritor confessa-se (A Writer Confesses).
 José Maria Nunes, one of the assassins in the Square of Commerce, also left a description of the events (often autobiographical and self-aggrandizing, but generally credible) in E para quê?
 (And for what?).

 Of these four analyses, only Aquilino referred to the possible ambushing of the royal family and the planned assassination of Prime Minister João Franco.
 The plan was presumed to have developed at the end of 1907.
 José Maria de Alpoim cultivated alliances within the Carbonária and planned to acquire arms and assassinate the Prime Minister and (later) the king.
 These plans (as described by José Maria Nunes) were drawn up at the Hotel Brébant on Boulevard Poissóniere in Paris between two politicians and several French revolutionaries.
 Maria Nunes did not divulge the politicians' identity, but the French revolutionaries probably belonged to the international anarchist movement (the Portuguese ambassador in Paris had heard of plans to assassinate the royal family from anarchists living in France).